Leon Wilson / Chair

 Lindsay started Toolkit Consulting in 2007 to help foundations, nonprofits, and corporate citizenship programs design engaging learning, creative communications, and powerful programs.
 She has helped clients like Idealist, TechSoup Global, the Bill & Melinda Gates Foundation, Microsoft Citizenship, and the Hartford Foundation for Public Giving to expand programs, plan impactful events, and produce effective cause campaigns.
 Prior to starting Toolkit Consulting, Lindsay managed national programs for NPower, where she earned her wings in #nptech by delivering hundreds of workshops to help nonprofit staff use technology for good.
 Lindsay is a graduate of the University of Vermont and a Leadership Tomorrow alumnus.
 She suffers from a mild addiction to cooking magazines and the great outdoors.

-Luis Chabolla is the communications director at Community Foundation Santa Cruz County, in California.
-As part of a two-person team he oversees the Foundation’s online and print communications and helps staff and board better connect with supporters and the people they serve.
-In addition, he plans and manages over 40 skill-building and networking workshops per year for local nonprofits.
-Prior to joining the Foundation, Luis held positions as a development officer, executive director and public radio talk show host.
+Luis Chabolla is the director of donor engagement at Humboldt Area Foundation in northwest California.
+Prior to joining the Foundation, Luis was communications director at Community Foundation Santa Cruz County, and held positions as a development officer, executive director, and public radio talk show host.
 He has served on numerous boards and advisory groups.
 He lives in Santa Cruz with his wife Chris.